-15 tips For Buying a Mosin Nagant on the Cheap
+15 Tips For Buying a Mosin Nagant (And getting a good deal)

 I love Mosins, but they got expensive.
 Here are some tips to get the most Mosin for your Money, and hopefully snag a deal.